 Commercial Pilot License (CPL)

 The Commercial Pilot License program lays the foundation for a professional flying career.
 It includes advanced flight training, instrument flight rules (IFR) education, and cross-country flying experience.
-Graduates can operate aircraft for compensation and are eligible for employment opportunities within the aviation industry—ranging from charter flights to cargo flying.
+Graduates can operate aircraft for compensation and are eligible for diverse aviation industry employment opportunities, from charter flights to cargo flying.

 Airline Transport Pilot License (ATPL)

-The curriculum of aviation schools in Sri Lanka is meticulously designed to prepare students for a successful career in the aviation industry.
+The curriculum at aviation schools in Sri Lanka is carefully designed.
+It prepares students for a successful career in aviation.
 The course structure generally combines theoretical knowledge with practical experience to ensure a comprehensive learning experience.

 Ground School Training forms the fundamental part of the curriculum where students are introduced to subjects like: